-Summer Staff are expected to be responsible on the job and on Montreat grounds, and to represent Montreat well off the premises.
-Conference Center staff are part of a ministry delivering a service in the Christian community of Montreat.
-All staff members are expected to have standards and lifestyles compatible with the Christian faith, customs, policies, and ideals of Montreat.
-In accepting a position, staff must agree to:
+Summer staff are expected to be responsible on the job and on Montreat grounds, and to represent Montreat well off the premises.
+Conference Center staff are part of a ministry delivering a Christian service to the community in Montreat.
+All staff members are expected to behave in ways compatible with the Christian faith and with the customs, policies, and ideals of Montreat.
+In accepting a position, staff agree to:

-- Demonstrate Christian actions and lifestyles that are a model for children, young people, and other conferees;
+- Demonstrate Christian actions and behaviors that are a model for children, young people, and conferees.

-- Be positive role models to children, families, and guests with regard to behavior and appearance: no excessive face jewelry, unnatural hair colors, exposed body piercings, inappropriate tattoos.
-Staff should observe appropriate dress based upon work area;
+- Be positive role models to children, families, and guests with regard to behavior and appearance: no excessive facial jewelry or body piercings, or inappropriate tattoos.
+Staff should observe appropriate dress based upon work area.

 - Refrain from smoking on the job, or in public places where others may be influenced, especially children and youth (MRA buildings are smoke-free);

-- If living in Montreat Conference Center staff housing, abide by lodge rules and be responsible to the Resident Advisor;
+- If living in Montreat Conference Center staff housing, abide by lodge rules and be responsible to the Resident Advisors.

-- Abide by N.C. laws concerning the use, possession and sale of alcohol on and off Montreat Conference Center grounds.
-The use of alcoholic beverages by summer staff in any Montreat Conference Center-owned and operated building or grounds (regardless of person’s age) is strictly prohibited.
-Violation of this rule shall be grounds for dismissal.
+- Abide by N.C. laws concerning the use, possession, and sale of alcohol on and off Montreat Conference Center grounds.
+The use of alcoholic beverages by summer staff in any Montreat Conference Center-owned and operated building or grounds (regardless of person’s age) is prohibited.

-- Abide by Federal and state laws concerning the use, possession or sale of illegal drugs.
+- Abide by Federal and state laws concerning the use, possession, or sale of illegal drugs.
 Unauthorized use, possession or sale of controlled substances is prohibited both on and off Montreat grounds.
-A violation of this rule will mean immediate dismissal.
-Violation of any federal laws warrants immediate dismissal.
+A violation of this rule will result in immediate dismissal.

 Montreat Conference Center has the right to terminate the employment of any person who fails to abide by these conditions, who performs unsatisfactorily in the job, or whose behavior is considered detrimental to the best interests of the Conference Center.